zengying17/ate_pct-r/README.md

 If you use this code in academic work, please cite:

-- Zeng, Ying. *Estimation and Inference on Average Treatment Effect in Percentage Points.*
+- Zeng, Ying. *Estimation and Inference on Average Treatment Effect in Percentage Points under Heterogeneity.*

 ## Contact